thisisdinhvu/CS317/README.md

 ## 🔍 Overview

-We tackle the **diabetes classification** problem using multiple machine learning models.
+We tackle the **diabetes classification** problem by **predicting the risk of diabetes** from medical records using multiple machine learning models.
 This project showcases:

-- 🔁 **Multi-model training** with hyperparameter tuning via `GridSearchCV`.
+- 🔁 **Multi-model training** with hyperparameter tuning via `Optuna`.
 - 📈 **Experiment tracking and versioning** with MLflow.
 - 🧹 **Step-wise pipeline orchestration** using Metaflow.
 - 📊 Automatic saving of evaluation artifacts like **confusion matrices** and **classification reports**.